What Is Ethical Down?

 The luscious feel of down bedding, pillows, jackets, and vests is unparalleled by other materials, although many alternative-down options do their best.
 But there is one problem with down bedding and outerwear products: it has to be sourced from birds.

 Ducks and geese are raised around the world for their plush down feathers.
 Sadly, as with most animals raised for profit today, these innocent animals are often subjected to unthinkable treatment in the name of cutting costs.

 Fortunately, customers are demanding better.
 We don’t want to sacrifice the happiness of animals to benefit ourselves.
 Thanks to these demands, there are many companies that only use ethically-sourced down.
 But, it’s not a given; you must look for the right seal or find a high-quality company to protect the health and happiness of the animals whom we share our planet with.

 All down are feathers, but not all feathers are down.
-Down feathers are specifically the soft, downy feathers that lie closest to the skin.
+Down feathers are specifically the soft, plush feathers that lie closest to the skin.
 It’s this layer that provides exceptional warmth for these birds during winter, and as such, it’s this layer that is used to create the warmest, squishiest products.

 Feathers, on the other hand, are a bit larger and pokier.
 Feathers yield products that aren’t as warm, comfortable, or long-lasting as those made with down feathers.

 Related: Down vs Feather Pillows

 Only a handful of years ago, a trusted outdoor company made headlines by selling outdoor gear made from unethically sourced down.
 Patagonia down suppliers were putting birds through unnecessary harm by plucking their feathers while they were alive, all while force-feeding them to produce foie gras.